Play Live Radio

 "I will just say my perspective of governance and risk is different and also I'm resigning June 30," De Graff said during the meeting.

-De Graff and the district did not immediately respond to KLCC’s request for comment.
+De Graff did not respond to KLCC’s request for comment.

 When she steps down, De Graff will be the second school Board of Education member to resign this year.
 Heather Quaas-Annsa resigned in February citing dysfunction and harassment from the public.